-A hush often falls on conversation when the name, Sandy Denny, arises.
-It’s usually accompanied by sighs and a gentle shaking of the head.
-The initial pain at her passing almost 32 years ago has eased, but many of her admirers still experience a deep sense of loss.
+A hush often falls on conversation when the name, Sandy Denny, arises, usually accompanied by sighs and a gentle shaking of the head.
+The initial pain at her passing over thirty years ago has eased but many of her admirers still experience a deep sense of loss.

 What is it about Alexandra Elene Maclean Denny?
 And why does she touch us still?
 I really don’t know, but even as I write this I’m filled with a sense of gentle melancholia.
 It definitely had something to do with her voice.
 Even as a very young woman, that instrument ached with experience.